Citrinate/gleamSolver/README.md

 # This script is no longer being maintained
-See [here](https://github.com/Citrinate/gleamSolver/issues/12) for more information.
 Please consider switching to [Giveaway Helper](https://github.com/Citrinate/giveawayHelper) as an alternative.

 ## Gleam.solver

 This script will auto-complete a Gleam.io giveaway and then, based on your preferences, will auto-undo any actions the giveaway forces you to complete.

 **Disclaimer: The usage of this script violates Gleam.io's Terms of Service.
-Use at your own risk.**
+You will be banned for using this script.
+Use at your own peril.**

-Check out [Gleam.helper](https://github.com/Citrinate/gleamHelper) if you're looking for the convenience this script provides, but without any of the automation.
+Check out [Giveaway Helper](https://github.com/Citrinate/giveawayHelper) if you're looking for the convenience this script provides, but without any of the automation.

 ### Modes
 ##### Instant-win mode